Banjerr/Notifusion/README.md

 ### Contributing

 Feel free to fork this repo, make a new feature branch, and make a pull request if you'd like to contribute.
 Also feel free to report any bugs or request any improvements/features/etc.

+### Thoughts for features

+ - adding some native "reminder" notifications for tasks/appointments